 Fuel Tax Legislation

-Thus far in 2021, two states—Colorado and Missouri— have raised their state gas tax, although technically it was a "fee" in Colorado.
+In 2021, states—Colorado and Missouri— have raised their state gas tax, although technically it was a "fee" in Colorado.

 In 2020, one state—Virginia—and D.C. increased gas taxes.
 The bill in Virginia raised the gas tax by 10 cents over two years, while also expanding the “wholesale fuel” tax, which previously only applied to portions along Interstate Highway 81 and changed the formula from a percentage basis to a fixed cents-per-gallon (CPG) rate adjusted to annual changes in the Consumer Price Index (CPI).
 In July 2020, the D.C.
 Council approved an increase to its motor fuel tax rate, calling it the “Motor Vehicle Fuel Tax Amendment Act of 2020.”
 This increase will total 10.3 CPG by October 2021.
 Additionally, the rate will be annually adjusted based on the greater of the annual change in the CPI or zero thereafter.